-This leads us to the question: Where does social media fit within the marketing funnel?
+Where does social media fit within the marketing funnel?

-Although there have been attempts to modify the funnel overtime to adjust to the latest technology, the core principles have remained the same.
+Although there have been attempts to modify the funnel over time to adjust to the latest technology, the core principles have remained the same.

-In this post, we are going to look at how social media applies to the marketing funnel and how implementing it into a marketing strategy can be powerful in today’s digital world.
+This post will look at how social media applies to the marketing funnel and how implementing it into a marketing strategy can be powerful in today’s digital world.

 Social Media and the Marketing Funnel